 I recently finished my PhD at University of York in the Department of Archaeology and am now a Postdoctoral Research Associate within the Department.
 My doctoral research focused primarily on the application of digital recording and visualisation techniques within the scope of archaeological investigation, namely on how innovative approaches can best be used to enhance the understanding of the recorded archaeological resource.
 I also explored the role of research design, the value of interdisciplinary research and volunteer-based recording programmes as well as the impact of technology transfer.
 My doctoral work has led me to additional research interests such as the digital survey and investigation ancient rock art and medieval graffiti.

 I specialize in a digital imaging technique called Reflectance Transformation Imaging (RTI), a multi-light imaging method that produces an interactive output used to reveal extremely subtle surface relief.
-While completing my PhD, I developed a set of guidelines for English Heritage on Highlight-RTI, a flexible RTI recording approach ( http://www.english-heritage.org.uk/publications/multi-light-imaging-heritage-applications/).
-I also employ digital photogrammetry, based on the capture of stereo imagery and Structure from Motion (SfM) in which 3D geometry is generated from multiple digital photographs.
-Most recently, I have been collaborating on research in Jersey as part of the Ice Age Island Project (http://iceageisland.wordpress.com/).
+While completing my PhD, I developed a set of guidelines for English Heritage on Highlight-RTI, a flexible RTI recording approach.
+I also employ a digital modelling technique based on photogrammetric and Structure from Motion (SfM) processing approaches which allows the generation of 3D geometry from multiple digital photographs.
+I was elected the International Student Representative for the International Congress on Cultural Heritage and New Technologies, Vienna, Austria in 2009 and remain a scientific committee member.
+Most recently, I have been collaborating on research in Jersey as part of the Ice Age Island Project and in Sudan with the International El Kurru Project (CUNE).

 MSc Historic Preservation at School of Architecture, The University of Texas at Austin, USA, 2008.
 Dissertation title: Innovative Technology & Ancient History: Exploring Polynomial Texture Mapping of Larger Objects at Chersonesos, Ukraine.